-[124] To hold otherwise - in the context of this case and its facts - the values underpinning our Constitution - particularly 'the best interests of the child'- would be too formalistic and against the provisions of s 31(2) of the Constitution which provides that 'the rights in subsection (1) may not be exercised in a manner inconsistent with any provision of the Bill of Rights'.
-It will also not be in line with the constitutional obligation on courts to develop the principles of, in this instance, the law of contract so as to promote the values that underpin our Constitution as courts are obligated by the Constitution to do in s 39(2).
+[124] To hold otherwise - in the context of this case and its facts - the values underpinning our Constitution - particularly 'the best interests of the child' - would be too formalistic and against the provisions of s 31(2) of the Constitution which provides that 'the rights in subsection (1) may not be exercised in a manner inconsistent with any provision of the Bill of Rights'.
+It will also not be in line with the constitutional obligation on courts to develop the principles of, in this instance, the law of contract so as to promote the values that underpin our Constitution as courts are obligated by the under s 36(1), I find that the specific clause, not the common law principle that agreement are binding (pacta sunt servanda), falls foul of ss 28(2) and 29(1) of the

-[125] Having found that clause 9.3 of the contracts is not reasonable and justifiable under s 36(1), I find that the specific clause, not the common law principle that agreement are binding (pacta sunt servanda), falls foul of ss 28(2) and 29(1) of the Constitution as I have interpreted both sections in this judgment, but in particular s 28(2).
+Constitution to do in s 39(2).